JonnaPander/Capstone/README.md

 <a id=Metrics></a>
 ### Metrics

 Several models were applied to the problem.
 I used Principal Component Analysis (PCA), Support Vector Machines (SVM), Decision Trees, and Logistic Regression.
-The Decision Tree model performed the best with a Testing Accuracy score of 0.875.
-SVM and Logistic Regression both scored 0.625 on the Testing Accuracy.
+The Decision Tree, SVM, and Logistic Regression models all scored a Testing Accuracy score of 0.875 with Logistics Regression being the least overfit to the training data.
+The PCA model yielded R2 Score of 0.28 and Mean Squared Error (MSE) of 0.17.
-Since the data set is so large with a total of 263 columns representing venue types I am using PCA to explain the results.
-The success metrics for PCA include an R2 Score of 0.23 and Mean Squared Error (MSE) of 0.18.
+Since the data set is so large with a total of 247 columns representing venue types I am using PCA with coefficients from Linear Regression to explain the correlations of venues to real estate prices.

 <a id=Limitations></a>
 ### Limitations